Blair Atholl railway station: History

-The disused goods yard and associated pointwork still exist, though overgrown.
-The goods yard is located next to the northbound platform.

 Facilities

 There are benches on both platforms, with a waiting shelter on platform 2 and natural shelter from the station buildings on platform 1, with a small car park and bike racks adjacent to the latter.
 As well as the footbridge between the platforms, there is also step-free access to both platforms (from the car park to platform 1 and from the level crossing to platform 2).
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.

 Platform layout

 The station has a passing loop 35 chain long, with two platforms.
 Platform 1 on the southbound line can accommodate trains having seven coaches, whereas platform 2 on the northbound line can hold eleven.
 Beyond here the line is double track as far as Dalwhinnie.

 Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

 As of the May 2022 timetable, on weekdays and Saturdays there are 5 trains per day northbound (all going to Inverness), and 6 trains per day southbound (three to Glasgow Queen Street, two to Edinburgh and the southbound Caledonian Sleeper, picking up only, weekdays only).
 A reduced service operates on Sundays, with 3 trains per day to Inverness (1 of which extends to Elgin), and 2 trains to Glasgow and 2 trains to Edinburgh, including the Highland Chieftain to London Kings Cross, as well as the Caledonian Sleeper.